Criminal Trespassing Laws and Penalties

 Felony Penalties for Trespassing

 In certain cases, you could face felony penalties.
-States generally reserve felony penalties for the most serious trespass cases, such as where's there a risk of harm to others.
-These instances might include trespassing in an occupied home, onto critical infrastructure, or into an area where emergency personnel are working.
+States generally reserve felony penalties for the most serious trespass cases, such as where’s there a risk of harm to others.
+These instances might include trespassing in an occupied home, onto critical infrastructure (like a power plant), or into an area where emergency personnel are working.

 Felony penalties in trespassing cases are typically low-level offenses, involving a maximum of a few years in prison.
 Unless the person is a repeat offender or the crime resulted in serious harm, the person will likely not see prison time.
 Instead, they might face time in jail and probation.